Belsen Was a Gas: Composition

 According to the ASCAP, credited songwriters are Sid Vicious, Paul Cook, Steve Jones, and John Lydon.
 Others generally accept Vicious wrote it while in his earlier band the Flowers of Romance.
-Commenting on Vicious writing the tune, guitarist Keith Levene has stated, "Sid always used to have some catchphrase he found funny.
-He used to go on and on, 'Hey Keith, you know Belsen was a gas' ...
-So I said, 'Belsen was a gas huh?
-Well, I'll show you Belsen was a gas; THIS is how it goes man.' and I banged out the riff to the tune, which later The Pistols covered.
+Commenting on Vicious writing the tune, guitarist Keith Levene has stated:

+Sid always used to have some catchphrase he found funny.
+He used to go on and on, "Hey Keith, you know Belsen was a gas" ...
+So I said, "Belsen was a gas huh?
+Well, I'll show you Belsen was a gas; THIS is how it goes man." and I banged out the riff to the tune, which later The Pistols covered.
 PIL also played it too.
 We were nihilists in a way, but we were never political in any conventional sense of that word.
 What we truly were was nihilists, destructive nihilists, but we weren't pessimistic ...
 We were interested in the ruins, the destruction, but then we were interested in what we could build out of the rubble.
-What light could come out of the darkness?"
+What light could come out of the darkness?

 Its title is a pun on the poison gases used in many Nazi concentration camps, referencing a "gas" as slang for a fun time.
-In fact, there were no gas chambers at Bergen-Belsen, as it was not one of the extermination camps; most of the around 37,000 deaths there were due to typhus or starvation.
+In fact, there were no gas chambers at Bergen-Belsen, as it was not one of the extermination camps.
 The song's darkly humorous lyrics were intended to irritate the generation the group believed were responsible for many of the political and social problems in Britain at that time.
 Later, Lydon said that he felt that this song crossed the line into gratuitous bad taste.
 In an interview conducted for Q magazine in 1996 he stated "[the song] was a very nasty, silly little thing... that should've ended up on the cutting room floor."